isomeric/isomer-frontend/README.rst

     $ cd ..
     $ python hfos_manage -install-frontend

-Be aware, that all HFOS modules you intend to use and develop on should be installed before building the frontend.
+Be aware, that all Isomer modules you intend to use and develop on should be installed before building the frontend.
 You can reinstall the frontend after changing what modules you're using.